 These 14 traits are as valid for the leaders of the US Marine Corps as they are for leaders in any other enterprise whether big or small, public or private, money-making or not-for-profit.
 That's because they are traits which are in everyone of us and why true leadership is not about accidents of birth or being lucky but about demonstrating qualities that inspire others to achieve the best they can.

-These traits are so essential that some organizational leadership masters degree programs have incorporated them into their coursework for their leadership case studies.
+These traits are so essential that some MBA accredited schools degree programs have incorporated them into their coursework for their leadership case studies.